danieldin95/openlan-py/README.md

     cd openlan-py && python -m cpe.bridge 144.10.123.1

 # Start ope
-Before you start the ope, you need startup one VPS on WLAN to bridge your LAN over Internet.
+Before you start the ope, you need startup one VPS to bridge your LAN over Internet.

     cd openlan-py &&  python -m ope.gateway